Magic continuum in twisted bilayer square lattice with staggered flux: Continuum model for bilayer staggered-flux square lattice with general deformations

 Here we have also rescaled the energy by an overall of multiplicative factor.
 Notice from Eq. \eqref{eq:M_min} that the two valleys (corresponding to $\mu^3=\pm 1$) are decoupled.
 In the following, we will only focus on the $\mu^3=+ 1$ valley as the spectrum of the $\mu^3=-1$ valley follows straightforwardly by replacing $w_2\rightarrow -w_2$.
 Focusing on the $\mu^3=+ 1$ valley, we can effectively write $M_0=(w_1+w_2)\tau^1\equiv w_s \tau^1$ and $M_1=(w_1-w_2)\tau^2\equiv w_a\tau^2$.
 We will present the analytical study of the Hamiltonian Eq. \eqref{eq:Ham_twist} in the next section.
 Before that, we comment on two special limits: (1) When $w_1=\pm w_2$, we are in the ``chiral limit'' where either $M_0$ or $M_1$ vanishes and the interlayer interaction becomes uniform in either the $x_1$- or $x_2$-direction.
 In this case, the moir\'e superlattice is quasi-one-dimensional.
 (2) When $w_2=0$, the Hamiltonian is independent of the valley Pauli matrix $\bm{\mu}$ and recovers the $\SU(4)$ symmetry (acting on the valley- and spin- spaces) of the decoupled-layer case.

 We can numerically compute the spectrum of the Hamiltonian \eqref{eq:Ham_twist}.
 We start by discussing the chiral limit.
 In the chiral limit, the system has continuous translation symmetry along either the $x_1$- or the $x_2$-direction.
 For example, when $w_1 = w_2$, i.e. $w_a = 0$, the momentum $q_1$ along the $x_1$-direction is conserved, while the momentum $q_2$, still being the crystal momentum along the $x_2$-direction, is conserved only modulo integer and, hence, has a Brillouin zone of $[-1/2,1/2)$.
 In Fig. \ref{fig:flat}, we show an example of the band structure in the chiral limit $w_a=0$ and $w_s =10$.
 Both the top and bottom panels correspond to the same parameters.
 In this band structure for which the valley index $\mu^3 = +1$ is already fixed, every band shown in Fig. \ref{fig:flat} has a two-fold degeneracy (in addition to the two-fold spin degeneracy).
 From the top panel of Fig. \ref{fig:flat}, we notice that the two bands near the half filling are extremely flat and close to zero energy in a large area in the momentum space.
 The bottom panel of Fig. \ref{fig:flat} shows the zoomed-in view of the two bands near half-filling showing they are still dispersive bands whose energies are not exactly zero.
 The deviation from zero energy grows as the momentum $q_1$ increases.
-In fact, there is no band gap separating the two bands near half filling from other bands.
+Here, we emphasize that there is in fact no gap separating the two bands near half filling from other bands.
+These two bands near half filling will overlap with other bands in energy for larger values of $q_1$ that is beyond the range plotted in Fig. \ref{fig:flat}.
 We will discuss the analytical understanding of the two-fold degeneracy and the emergence of a large momentum-space region where the bands flatten in the next section.
+Also, we will show that the the entire spectrum must be free of gaps at any energy.